-Europe tackles ethics of biobanksJune 20th, 2012 in Other
+Europe tackles ethics of biobanksJune 20, 2012 in Medicine & Health / Other

 Collections of human biological samples used in medical research should be governed by clear rules that safeguard ethics while advancing knowledge, scientists said Wednesday at a Council of Europe symposium.

 The council, a 47-country organisation founded to promote democracy and human rights in Europe, plans to release new recommendations on such collections, known as biobanks, after this week's meeting of experts at its headquarters in Strasbourg, France.

 The text will replace a set of recommendations adopted in 2006.